lammps/lammps/doc/src/compute_rigid_local.rst

 the atom within a body that is assigned to store the body information it is skipped (only one atom per body is so assigned).
 If it is the assigned atom, then the info for that body is output.
-This means that information for N bodies is generated.
-N may be less than the # of bodies defined by the fix rigid command, if the atoms in some bodies are not in the *group-ID*\ .
+This means that information for :math:`N` bodies is generated.  :math:`N` may be less than the number of bodies defined by the fix rigid command, if the atoms in some bodies are not in the *group-ID*\ .

 .. note::